-J. E. NORDBY and E. M. GILDOW
+J. E. NORDEY1, E. M. GILDOW2, W. M. BEESON3

-Swith eproduction is carried on for the most part in conjunction with other farm enterprises.
+CWINE production is carried on for the most part in conjunction Owith other farm enterprises.
 Uniform success in the industry is based upon the efficient utilization of by-products, and upon foraging and "hogging-off" plans that are sufficiently flexible to make possible the production of pork with the smallest amount of grain and labor.
-The swine population is confined largely to the irrigated sections of southern Idaho, and wheat producing areas of northern Idaho (Fig. 1 and Table I).
-Corn, wheat and barley, dairy by-products, soybeans, cull peas, cull potatoes; and an abundance of alfalfa are utilized in the irrigated sections.
-Successful action combinations are made from these for all phases of swine production.
+The swine population is confined largely to the irrigated sections of southern Idaho, and wheat producing areas of northern Idaho (Fig. 1 and Table 1).
+Corn, wheat and barley, dairy by-products, soybeans, cull peas, cull potatoes, and an abundance of alfalfa are utilized in the irrigated sections.
+Successful ration combinations are made from these for all phases of swine production.
 Wheat, barley, oats, peas, cull potatoes, soybeans and corn in restricted areas, some dairy byproducts, alfalfa and other forage crops are used in the northern part of the State.